Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Faint transmutation; CL 5th; Create Wondrous Item, *slow;* Price 1,000 gp.

+### --2 Sword, Cursed
-**--2 Sword, Cursed:** This longsword performs well against targets in practice, but when used against an opponent in combat, it causes its wielder to take a --2 penalty on attack rolls.
+This longsword performs well against targets in practice, but when used against an opponent in combat, it causes its wielder to take a --2 penalty on attack rolls.